Impacts to Services

 Under the City’s sick and safe time ordinance, employers with six or more workers are required to provide time off at a minimum threshold of at least one hour of paid sick time for every 30 hours worked.
 Employers with five or fewer workers must also provide sick time, but it may be unpaid.

-An employee's accrued sick and safe time hours are legally protected for their use due to Coronavirus symptoms, testing or infection.
+An employee's accrued sick and safe time hours are legally protected for their use due to coronavirus disease 19 symptoms, testing or infection.
 Protection extends to the employee and the employee's care of a covered family member.
 Ordinance protection includes, but is not limited to:

-- Covered family members' school or place-of-care closure due to Coronavirus; and
+- Covered family members' school or place-of-care closure due to coronavirus.

 Many non-emergency services, such as blood pressure checks, are suspended until further notice.
 In an emergency, call 911.